mattsq/examplePackage/README.md

 # examplePackage
-What the Package Does (One Line, Title Case)
-This is just me screwing around with usethis:: and testing my knowledge from Datacamp.
+This package is just me messing around with usethis and devtools.
+Has some helper functions.